Hepatitis A, B and C

 How can I protect myself and how is it treated?

-- Hepatitis C is treated with a medication and can be cured completely.
+- Hepatitis C is treated with medication and can be cured completely.

 - To protect yourself against hepatitis C, use a condom and dental dam.
 If you have anal sex, use a condom and lubricant.